-Below find an abbreviated and web-friendly version of my current CV (updated June 2017).
+Below find an abridged and web-friendly version of my current CV (updated December 2017).
 If you would like a full version formatted for print, which includes full contact information, references, and the like, please don't hesitate to contact me.

 Ph.D. in English, Emory University, Atlanta, GA (Expected 2018)

 Graduate certificate in Women’s, Gender, and Sexuality Studies

 Dissertation: “Signs of Feeling Everywhere: The Posthuman Ethics of Lyric Emotion”

 Committee: Laura Otis (chair), Lynne Huffer, John Johnston, Walter Kalaidjian, and Katherine Hayles (external member, Duke University)

 B.A. in English and Creative Writing, magna cum laude, Wellesley College, Wellesley, MA (2008)